jgeumlek/WiimoteGlue/README.md

 ##Future Goals

-* Set the player number LEDs on the controllers to match the virtual gamepad numbers.
 * Add multi-threading for processing the input events.
 * Improve the accelerometer/infared/balance board processing
 * Add a "waggle button" that is triggered when the wiimote or nunchuk are shaken.